omkar-nath/igris-ui/readme.md

 ### A react component library comprising of re-usable components

-For CSS, it uses compile time CSS-In-JS library Pigment Css
+For CSS, it uses compile time CSS-In-JS library Linaria